x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/CharacterPart.md

 You may also opt to use modular characters, where a character is comprised of many different parts.

+Lyra [drives animation](#Animation) based on the Gameplay Tags defined by all of the Character Parts, for example to choose between masculine and feminine animation styles.

 ### Properties of a Lyra Character Part